Malott Family Research Apprenticeship Program

 Will I work with animals?

 No. Apprentices do not work directly with animals.
-However, projects will directly relate to animals and will involve activities such as observing animals in their natural and/or zoo habitats.
+However, projects will directly relate to animals and may involve activities such as observing animals in their natural and/or zoo habitats.
 Apprentices may also experience special opportunities, like behind-the-scenes tours and presentations from zoo professionals, to learn more about zoo career paths.

 What kinds of research projects can I expect to be working on over the summer?

 Recent apprentices have worked with zoo researchers in the Lincoln Park Zoo’s Urban Wildlife Institute and the Population Management Center.
+Examples of past projects have included studying the impacts of roads and waterways on bat activity, mapping the biodiversity of the Nature Boardwalk, and analyzing the relationship between litter size and first-year mortality in the Geoffrey’s Marmoset.

 Will there be an interview?